Contents

 Sublimation printing can efficiently produce small customized batches or large bulk orders with equal ease.
 Since the process is highly automated, the printer can accommodate single orders up to hundreds without intensive additional labor.
 This makes sublimation well-suited for print on demand fulfillment models that print products as orders are received rather than pre-stocking inventory.

 Screen printing involves more manual preparation like creating custom stencils.
-Therefore, most screen printers prefer large bulk orders around 25+ units to maximize workflow efficiency and cost benefits.
-For the upfront stencil set up and labor time, optimizing high volume runs reduces the overall cost per printed item.
+Therefore, most screen printers prefer large bulk orders of around 25+ units to maximize workflow efficiency and cost benefits.
+For the upfront stencil setup and labor time, optimizing high-volume runs reduces the overall cost per printed item.

 8. Price